+We may not have your new contact information in our records yet.
 You must use the press-based email address that is known to AUPresses to register; email addresses are checked against our internal database before accounts are approved.
-If it seems likely we would not have your correct workplace email in our database or your UP Commons registration request was not approved, please fill out this form.
+If it seems likely we would not have your correct workplace email in our database or your UP Commons registration request was not automatically approved, please fill out this Staff Record Update form.

 To stay up-to-date on new programs, deadlines, and events, please subscribe to our monthly member bulletin.

 The email discussion lists are vibrant forums for year-round knowledge sharing and idea generating.
 Eventually these lists may be superseded by interest “Groups” being created on UP Commons, but at present members continue to also use the long-standing email lists generously hosted by the University of Chicago Press, Princeton University Press, and Duke University Press.